The high value of data collection

 71% of sites/apps did not offer an accessible means for deleting account information.

-The project did find examples of good practice, with some websites and apps providing effective protective controls, such as parental dashboards, and pre-set avatars and/or usernames to prevent children inadvertently sharing their own personal information.
+The project did find examples of good practice, with some websites and apps providing effective protective controls, such as parental dashboards, and pre-set avatars and/or usernames to prevent children from inadvertently sharing their own personal information.

 Although a number of sites and apps were helping to protect children’s personal information overall the picture was worrying.